moitorres/DeadEnd/README.md

 # DeadEnd
-Game in which you must escape a maze.
-Created using c++ and sfml.
+Dead End is a game in which you must escape from a maze.
+The code is written in c++ using sfml.